-- (a) The Access Point is the demarcation between Outside Plant and In-building Physical Infrastructure.
+The Access Point is the demarcation between Outside Plant and In-building Physical Infrastructure (see Article 3).
 The Access Point shall be easily accessible for public Communications Networks and protected against potential damage.
 A lockable cover is preferred.
 The Access Point hosts the Optical distribution box (ODB) and shall be able to accommodate at least 4 Fibre connections per unit in the building.
 The optical distribution box in the access point to be provided by the Service Provider.
 The necessary physical facilities and space for the Access Point is to be provided by the Building Developer.
 Building Developers shall provide appropriate space on or inside the wall or in the ground such that the physical facilities including the ODB can be situated.
-Since OSP and IPI may be constructed at different timescales, coordination between the entities responsible for OSP and IPI concerning the location of the access point may be required. - (b) If the OSP is constructed before the building, the OSP termination at each property should be realized with a marker.
-The OSP termination shall be provided by the OSP developer in a way that lead-in ducts can be joined in the process of building construction.
+Since OSP and IPI may be constructed at different timescales, coordination between the entities responsible for OSP and IPI concerning the location of the access point may be required.

+- a.
+If the OSP is constructed before the building, the OSP termination at each property should be realized with a marker.
+The OSP termination shall be provided by the OSP developer in a way that lead in ducts can be joined in the process of building construction.
 During building planning and construction, the location for the access point shall be coordinated between the building developer and service provider.
-The process shall be aligned with the construction of other utilities. - (c) If the building is constructed before a Metro Fibre is available, the location for the access point shall be marked clearly and coordinated between building developer and the Metro Fibre developer as far as possible.
+The process shall be aligned with the construction of other utilities. - b.
+If the building is constructed before a Metro Fibre is available, the location for the access point shall be marked clearly and coordinated between building developer and the Metro Fibre developer as far as possible.
 A temporary terminal of the lead-in ducts shall be deployed with the view to be integrated into the access point when the Metro Fibre becomes available.

-86. Lead-in Duct
+11 (8) Lead-in Duct

-- (a) The Fibre cables that connect the Access Point to the Communications Room must be protected.
-Therefore, lead-in ducts shall be provided by the Developer of the Building from the Access Point to the Communications Room. - (b) Lead-in ducts shall be laid at a depth of about 300-600 mm and protected against damage, considering any local municipal rules. - (c) The lead-in ducts shall meet the following functional requirements:
+- a.
+The Fibre cables that connect the Access Point to the Communications Room must be protected.
+Therefore, lead-in ducts shall be provided by the Developer of the Building from the Access Point to the Communications Room. - b.
+Lead-in ducts shall be laid at a depth of about 300-600 mm and protected against damage, considering any local municipal rules. - c.
+The lead-in ducts shall meet the following functional requirements: - i.
+At least one (1) [plus one (1) reserve] lead in-duct(s) shall be installed per building.
+Duct systems with subducts should be used.

-- (i) At least one (1) [plus one (1) reserve] lead in-duct(s) shall be installed per building.
-Duct systems with sub-ducts should be used. - (ii) The inner diameter of each lead-in sub-duct shall be at least 20 mm and specifically defined in the project design. - (iii)For MBUs with more than 30 units at least 50 mm sub-ducts shall be used. - (iv)The ducts shall be sealed at each end. - (v) The location of lead-in ducts shall be clearly marked above ground for ease of locating. - (vi)Lead-in ducts shall be assigned exclusively for Communications Services.
+ii.
+The inner diameter of to each lead-in (sub-) duct shall be at least 20 mm and specifically defined in the project design.

+iii.
+For MBUs with more than 30 units at least 50 mm (sub-) ducts shall be used.

+iv.
+The ducts shall be sealed at each end.

+v.
+The location of lead-in ducts shall be clearly marked above ground for ease of locating.

+vi.
+Lead-in ducts shall be assigned exclusively for Communications Services.

-Tables 7 and 8 below provide the standards for Lead-in Duct.
+The following table provide the standards for Lead-in Duct.
 Table 7: Standards for Lead-in duct dimension

-Minimum Dimension (inner diameter) [SUB and] MUB < 30 units: 20 mm MUB 30 units: 50 mm] Thickness (mm) +/-2.00 (for 20 mm ducts) $+/-3.25$ for 50 mm ducts) Thickness (mm) COD 2.0mm+/-0.5 (for 20 mm) for 50 mm ducts)
+Minimum Dimension (inner diameter) [SUB and] MUB < 30 units: 20 mm MUB > 30 units: 50 mm] Thickness (mm) +/-2.00 (for 20 mm ducts) $+/-3.25$ for 50 mm ducts) Thickness (mm) COD 2.0mm+/-0.5 (for 20 mm) for 50 mm ducts)